haoyingy/home/projects/JNJ-Stock.md

 * Built forecast model with 0.84 𝑅" by using time series model ARIMA and Linear Regression model
 * Built multi-parameter and interactive Tableau dashboard for JNJ stock monthly price through 5 years till 2020

+Techniques and Tools used: Alteryx, Python, Excel, Tableau

 **Overview about JNJ (Johnson & Johnson)**

 JNJ is one of the world’s largest healthcare company.
 Its products fall into three segments:
-*Pharmaceutical, with 39% of total sales
+* Pharmaceutical, with 39% of total sales
-*Medical device and diagnostic, with 36%
+* Medical device and diagnostic, with 36%
-*Consumer product, with 25%
+* Consumer product, with 25%

 ![](https://raw.githubusercontent.com/haoyingy/Home/gh-pages/assets/img/projects/proj-2/JNJ.jpg)
 **Explore Factors**